ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 ## Explain your code!

-Right now data is sent once per minute, but this resolution can be increaserd as long as it complies with the Adafruit max rate.
+Right now data is sent once every 7 seconds, but this resolution can be increased as long as it complies with the Adafruit max rate (60 queries per minute).

 It uses WiFi, as the ESP-32 has support for it.
 MQTT could have been used to first relay the data to a Raspberry Pi running an MQTT server, but since no treatment of data is done locally, this was not used.

-I'm using the ESP32 deep sleep functionality to not use as much power when idle.
-The device is connected to a net adapter in a wall wart so this was done to just eliminate wasteful use of energy.
+I'm using the ESP-32 deep sleep functionality to not use as much power when idle.
+The device is connected to a net adapter in a wall socket and does not really need any further power consumption optimization - this was just done to eliminate wasteful use of energy.

-The device is placed within range of the router, so no additional consideration of device range was needed.
+The device is placed within range of the router, so no additional consideration of device range was needed in this case.

 ## Presenting the data

 Describe the presentation part.
 How is the dashboard built?
 How long is the data preserved in the database?

+The dashboard is built using Adafruit IO, and it consists of a gauge, and a line chart.
+More blocks can be added, but these blocks were the ones I felt were most suitable.

 Data policy by Adafruit is as follows: